Brookfield in Worcester County, Massachusetts — The American Northeast (New England)

 Erected by Dexter Post No. 33 G.A.R.

 Location.
 42° 13.033′ N, 72° 6.733′ W. Marker is in Brookfield, Massachusetts, in Worcester County.
-Marker is on West Main Street (Massachusetts Route 9) east of West Brookfield Road, on the left when traveling east.
+Memorial is on West Main Street (Massachusetts Route 9) east of West Brookfield Road, on the left when traveling east.
 Touch for map.
 Marker is in this post office area: Brookfield MA 01506, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Brookfield (approx. 0.4 miles away); Gen. Henry Knox Trail (approx. half a mile away); Boston Post Road (approx. 1.8 miles away); Fort Gilbert (approx. 1.9 miles away); a different marker also named Gen. Henry Knox Trail (approx. 3˝ miles away); a different marker also named Boston Post Road (approx. 3˝ miles away); Birthplace of Lucy Stone (approx. 4.7 miles away); a different marker also named Birthplace of Lucy Stone (approx. 4.8 miles away).
+Brookfield (approx. 0.4 miles away); Gen. Henry Knox Trail (approx. half a mile away); Boston Post Road (approx. 1.8 miles away); Fort Gilbert (approx. 1.9 miles away); a different marker also named Gen. Henry Knox Trail (approx. 3˝ miles away); a different marker also named Boston Post Road (approx. 3˝ miles away); Warren Civil War Memorial (approx. 4.2 miles away); Birthplace of Lucy Stone (approx. 4.7 miles away).
 Touch for a list and map of all markers in Brookfield.

 Credits.
 This page was last revised on July 27, 2017.
-This page originally submitted on July 26, 2017, by Larry Gertner of New York, New York.
-This page has been viewed 61 times since then and 22 times this year.
+It was originally submitted on July 26, 2017, by Larry Gertner of New York, New York.
+This page has been viewed 109 times since then.
 Photos: 1, 2. submitted on July 26, 2017, by Larry Gertner of New York, New York. • Bernard Fisher was the editor who published this page.